-Tips for Making Crockpot Beef Tips
+Tips for making this Beef Tips Recipe (Crock Pot Method)

 - Sear the beef.
 Searing the meat first on the stovetop will seal in the juices and keep the meat from drying out.
 It will also add an additional depth of flavor because meat color always = flavor.

 - Thicken the gravy first.
 You want to whisk your gravy ingredients together on the stovetop to thicken before adding to your slow cooker.
 This ensures your gravy is rich, luscious, and the ideal consistency instead of the unappetizing watery gravy that just can’t seem to thicken to perfection using a cornstarch slurry in a slow cooker.
 By thickening your gravy first, it emerges beautifully and you will be so happy you took the extra 5 minutes and one saucepan to ensure its perfection.